supernelly/Creative-Count/README.md

 ## Usage:
 python creative_count.py [type] [size] [total]

-Specify 'd' or 'w' for decimal or whole numbers
+Specify 'd' or 'w' for decimal or whole numbers.

-The size is how long the equation is going to be
+The size is how long the equation is going to be.

-The total is outcome of the equation
+The total is outcome of the equation.

 ## Example:
 `python creative_count.py d 5 15`